 (b) a person who is a tenant under a relevant small commercial lease.

+(5) If a tenant under a small commercial lease ceases to be an eligible tenant in relation to the small commercial lease, subregulations (3) and (4) and the adopted code of conduct continue to apply to matters relating to the period during which the tenant was an eligible tenant in relation to the small commercial lease as if the tenant were still an eligible tenant in relation to the small commercial lease.

+[Regulation 3 amended: SL 2020/176 r.
+5.]

 4. Copies of applications under s.
 16(1) of Act (s.
 16(6))

 For the purposes of section 16(6) of the Act, a copy of the application —